MathK02/Facial-recognition/README.md

 ## Feedback

-If you have any feedback, please reach out to us at loan.challeat@institutoptique.fr
+If you have any feedback, please reach out to us at matheo.kina@institutoptique.fr